robvet/dapr-workshop/Assignment03/step-by-step.md

    dapr run --app-id vehicleregistrationservice --app-port 6002 --dapr-http-port 3602 --dapr-grpc-port 60002 --components-path ../dapr/components dotnet run
    ```

-   > Notice that you specify the custom components folder you've created on the command-line using the `--components-path` flag so Dapr will use RabbitMQ for pub/sub.
+   > Notice how the command specifies the custom components folder with the `--components-path` flag.
+By adding it, Dapr will use RabbitMQ for pub/sub.

-1. Open a **new** terminal window in VS Code and change the current folder to `src/FineCollectionService`.
+1. Open a second **new** terminal window in VS Code and change the current folder to `src/FineCollectionService`.

-1. Enter the following command to run the FineCollectionService with a Dapr sidecar:
+1. Enter the following command to run the FineCollectionService, an accompanying  Dapr sidecar, and the RabbitMQ component:

    ```console
    dapr run --app-id finecollectionservice --app-port 6001 --dapr-http-port 3601 --dapr-grpc-port 60001 --components-path ../dapr/components dotnet run
    ```

-1. Open a second **new** terminal window in VS Code and change the current folder to `src/TrafficControlService`.
+1. Open a third **new** terminal window in VS Code and change the current folder to `src/TrafficControlService`.

 1. Enter the following command to run the TrafficControlService with a Dapr sidecar: